Cameronsplaze/AWS-ContainerManager/Examples/README.md

    Options like `SMS` and `HTTPS` I hope to add [at some point](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/22), but `Email` was the easiest to just get off the ground.

    Adding subscriptions here instead of [the base stack config](../ContainerManager/README.md#alertsubscription), will only give you *some* of the events, and only specific to *this* stack.
 Mainly used for friends connecting to the game they love.
 Only have someone subscribed to this, **OR** the base stack, **NOT BOTH**.
+(Otherwise you'll just get notified twice, there's no point).

    (It's setup like this, so a single GitHub Secret can pass in any number of emails)